nikhilagrawal26/llm_conversation/README.md

 - Configuration details for both agents
 - Complete conversation history with agent names and messages

+Additionally, if the output file has a `.json` extension, the output will automatically have JSON format.

 ## Contributing

 Feel free to submit issues and pull requests for bug fixes or new features.
 Do keep in mind that this is a hobby project, so please have some patience.